TMLR guidelines for reviewers

 Open Reviewing.
 As soon as all reviews are submitted for a submission, they will become publicly visible (but anonymous).
 The authors' response to your review and subsequent discussion will also be immediately visible.
 You are expected to actively engage with the authors until the issues you have raised for discussion have been sufficiently explored.
 During this process, you are expected to be respectful and abide by our Code of Conduct.

 Annual Quota.
 Reviews are assigned on a rolling basis, as submissions are received.
-TMLR will not assign you more than six reviews per year (unless you choose to review additional papers).
+By default, TMLR will not assign you more than six reviews per year.
+The default quota is 6 papers per year, but it is possible to change it through the openreview console, as well as to mark yourself temporarily unavailable for periods such as illness, vacation or work leave.
 On the other hand, you are expected to accept all requests for review of submissions that fall within your expertise and quota.
-Acceptable exceptions are 1) if you have an unsubmitted review for another TMLR submission or 2) situations where exceptional personal circumstances (e.g. vacation, health problems) render you incapable of fully performing your reviewing duties.
+Acceptable exceptions include having an unsubmitted review for another TMLR submission.

 Review deadline.
 TMLR is committed to a reviewing process with fast turnaround.
-Therefore, reviews must be submitted within 2 weeks of their assignment by the AE.
-An exception to this expectation can only be made for submissions with more than twelve pages of main content.
-The subsequent discussion with the authors may vary in length, with the AE determining the point at which they are ready to submit a decision.
+Therefore, reviews must be submitted within 2 weeks of their assignment by the AE for submissions up to 12 pages (of main content, before references), and 4 weeks for submissions over 12 pages.
 Two weeks after all reviewers have submitted their review and the discussion with the authors has started (and no later than 1 month), each reviewer will then be allowed to submit a final decision recommendation to the AE.

 Conflict of interest.
 You are responsible for making sure your affiliation and education/career history information is up to date in your OpenReview profile, so we can properly enforce our conflict of interest policy.
 We consider in conflict any individual or institution with which you have shared a collaboration within the past three years.
 After being assigned a submission, if you suspect or believe that you have a conflict of interest with any of the authors, consult with the AE for next steps.